 No one can focus in a messy room so make sure the house keeping is up together.
 Dust, clutter and streaky windows are all things that will distract from the focus, and a tidy area keeps a tidy mind.
 Having friendly, accommodating staff is really helpful when trying to organise and conduct a meeting, so gauge how they respond through phone calls and emails before making your decision.

 Finally, at the end of a long meeting, no one wants to have to walk miles to get back to their car.
-Having a large free parking space at the venue is ideal and makes things easier for everyone.
+Having a large ample parking space at the venue is ideal and makes things easier for everyone.
 It also rules out the possibility of people being late because they couldn’t find somewhere to leave their vehicle.